jundalisay/spblist/content/en/superphysics/principles/chapter-07.md

 Likewise, human minds seem to be limited to `=` and do not dwell so much on `:` which reqresents the hidden connection between things.*

-> *Bio Superphysics explains this to be caused by humans eating crude food such as meat which then crudifies the thinking process.
+{{< n n="*Bio Superphysics explains this to be caused by humans eating crude food such as meat which then crudifies the thinking process." >}}

 <!-- Since it deals with qualities instead of quantities, we can call it **Decon Notation** and its underlying system as **Quali-math**.  -->